ITstollman/CV-chess/README.md

-# AI PHYSICAL CHESS :chess_pawn: :eye:
+# AI PHYSICAL CHESS -STILL IN PROGRESS :chess_pawn: :eye:

-> An AI agent you can play with, physically, using computer vision techniques.
+> An AI agent you can play with, physically, using computer vision techniques. >
-STILL IN PROGRESS
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->